quux00/go-lightly/README.new.md

 ## Misc Notes to put somewhere

 When working with Go-style channels, it is very important to think through ordering of operations.
 The promise of CSP-style concurrency is that you can apply standard linear thinking to concurrent applications.
-You have to carefully consider where you need synchornization and where you do not.
+You have to carefully consider where you need synchronization and where you do not.
 That means paying attention to what operations will block and which will not.
 Even though you don't have to think about locks, mutexes and semaphores, you can still code yourself into race conditions and deadlocks with Go channels and Go routines if you reason incorrectly.

+You can put `false` on a Channel or BufferedChannel, but you cannot put `nil`.
+The underlying LinkedBlockingQueue and LinkedTransferQueue will throw a NullPointerException if you try.
+This allows the go-lightly library to interpret `nil` from a take, peek or select as "nothing to be read", whereas false is an actual value on the queue that will be returned from one of these read methods.

 ## A note on namespaces